layoutleguane/huepc/README.md

 ## Update Content

-The text content of this website is stored in markdown files, to make it easier for non-it-people to edit.
+The content is conveniently stored in Markdown files, ensuring simplicity in the editing process.
+If you are new to Markdown, you can refer to this [cheat sheet](https://www.markdownguide.org/cheat-sheet/) for common styling options.

-If you've never used Markdown before, [here is a cheat sheet](https://www.markdownguide.org/cheat-sheet/) with the most comman styling you might need.
+### File Structure Overview

-To update the text of this website, you have to navigate into the *src/content* folder.
+To begin updating the text content, navigate to the src/content folder.
+Here, you'll encounter two essential subfolders and a file:
-Here you will find two folders, 'pages' and 'shorts', as well as the file main-infos.md

 ```
 /